 a.
-Solar Energy Systems that are not included in the list for Tier 1 and Tier 2, or any Community Solar Facility where 100% of the energy generated at the site is utilized off-site.
+Solar Energy Systems that are not included in the list for Tier 1 and Tier 2, or any Community Solar Facility where 75% or greater percent of the energy generated at the site is utilized off site.

+SOLAR PANEL

-SOLAR PANEL - A photovoltaic device capable of collecting and converting solar energy into electricity.
+A photovoltaic device capable of collecting and converting solar energy into electricity.

+STORAGE BATTERY

-STORAGE BATTERY - A device that stores energy and makes it available in an electrical form.
+A device that stores energy and makes it available in an electrical form.

-VISUAL IMPACT ASSESSMENT - The assessment of changes to a site or landscape resulting from the installation of a Solar Energy System as viewed from surrounding properties, adjacent roadways, or public viewpoints.
+VISUAL IMPACT ASSESSMENT

+The assessment of changes to a site or landscape resulting from the installation of a Solar Energy System as viewed from surrounding properties, adjacent roadways, or public viewpoints.
 This assessment shall consist of photographs, elevations, renderings and photo-simulations to adequately depict the comparison of existing conditions to the proposed developed condition.

-Section 206-4.
-Applicability.
+D. Applicability.

-- A. The requirements of this Local Law shall apply to all Solar Energy Systems permitted, installed, or modified in the Town of Harrison after the effective date of this Local Law, excluding general maintenance and repair. - B. Solar Energy Systems constructed or installed prior to the effective date of this Local Law shall not be required to meet the requirements of this Local Law. - C. Modifications to an existing Solar Energy System that increase the Solar Energy System area by more than 10% of the original area of the Solar Energy System (exclusive of moving any fencing) shall be subject to this Local Law.
+- (1) The requirements of this Local Law shall apply to all Solar Energy Systems permitted, installed, replaced or modified in the Town of Harrison after the effective date of this Local Law, excluding general maintenance and repair. - (2) Solar Energy Systems constructed or installed prior to the effective date of this Local Law shall not be required to meet the requirements of this Local Law. - (3) Modifications to an existing Solar Energy System that increase the Solar Energy System area by more than 5% of the original area of the Solar Energy System (including moving any fencing) shall be subject to this Local Law.

-D. All Solar Energy Systems shall be designed, erected, and installed in accordance with all applicable codes, regulations, and industry standards as referenced in the NYS Uniform Fire Prevention and Building Code ("Building Code"), the NYS Energy Conservation Code ("Energy Code"), and the Town of Harrison Code.
+(4) All Solar Energy Systems shall be designed, erected, and installed in accordance with all applicable codes, regulations, and industry standards as referenced in the NYS Uniform Fire Prevention and Building Code ("Building Code"), the NYS Energy Conservation Code ("Energy Code"), and the Town of Harrison Code.

-Section 206-5.
-General Requirements.
+E. General Requirements.

-- A. A Building permit shall be required for installation of all Solar Energy Systems. - B. All Town Boards are encouraged to take in to consideration the availability of unobstructed sunlight on sites adjacent to Solar Energy Systems so as to protect their access to sufficient sunlight to remain functional over time. - C. Issuance of approval by the Planning Board shall be subject to the requirements of the State Environmental Quality Review Act [ECL Article 8 and its implementing regulations at 6 NYCRR Part 617 ("SEQRA")].
+- (1) A Building permit shall be required for installation of all Solar Energy Systems. - (2) All Town Boards are encouraged to take into consideration the availability of unobstructed sunlight on sites adjacent to Solar Energy Systems so as to protect their access to sufficient sunlight to remain functional over time. - (3) Issuance of approval by the Planning Board shall be subject to the requirements of the State Environmental Quality Review Act [ECL Article 8 and its implementing regulations at 6 NYCRR Part 617 ("SEQRA")].

-Section 206-6.
-Solar Energy System Permitting Requirements.
+F. Solar Energy System Permitting Requirements.

-All Solar Energy Systems shall be classified as either Tier 1, Tier 2 or Tier 3 as defined in Section 206-3.
-"Definitions - Solar Energy System" above.
+All Solar Energy Systems shall be classified as either Tier 1, Tier 2 or Tier 3 as defined in Section C. above.
 The permitting and approval for each Tier is as follows:

-1. Tier 1 Solar Energy Systems
+(1) Tier 1 Solar Energy Systems

 A Tier 1 Solar Energy System shall be permitted in all zoning districts in the Town of Harrison and shall be exempt from site plan review and approval, and Architectural Review Board review and approval, subject to the following conditions for each type of Tier 1 Solar Energy System.

-Energy generated from a Tier 1 Solar Energy System shall be consumed on-site, and shall not be generated for the sole purpose of supplying energy to the Con Ed electrical grid, except in instances where surplus energy, beyond the normal demands of the site, is produced.
+Energy generated from a Tier 1 Solar Energy System shall be consumed on-site, and shall not be generated for the purpose of supplying energy to the electrical grid, except in instances where surplus energy only, beyond the normal demands of the site, is produced.

-- A. Roof Mounted Solar Energy Systems - B. A Roof Mounted Solar Energy System shall be permitted pursuant to the issuance of a Building Permit from the Town of Harrison Building Department. - C. All Roof-Mounted Solar Energy Systems shall comply with the following: - a.
-Solar Panels on pitched roofs shall be mounted with a maximum distance of 8 inches between the roof surface the highest edge of the system.
+a.
+Roof-Mounted Solar Energy Systems

+- i.
+A Roof-Mounted Solar Energy System shall be permitted pursuant to the issuance of a Building Permit from the Town of Harrison Building Department. - ii.
+All Roof-Mounted Solar Energy Systems shall comply with the following: - Solar Panels on pitched roofs shall be mounted with a maximum distance of 6 inches between the roof surface the highest edge of the system. - Solar Panels on pitched roofs shall be installed parallel to the roof surface on which they are mounted or attached.